Today I’m going to share some basic photography tips, as part of my series of photography tips. This post will cover depth of field in photography.

 - My always expanding series of Photography Location Guides, to help you get the best shot in locations around the world.

 - An overview of my Travel Photography Gear, in case you wondered what a professional photographer has in his bag

 - A guide on how to pick the best camera for travel photography, along with recommendations for every budget

-- Our always updated guides to the best travel camera lens, the best compact camera for travel, best DSLR camera for travel and best mirrorless camera for travel.
+- Our always updated guides to the best travel camera lens, the best compact camera for travel, best DSLR camera for travel, best action camera, and best mirrorless camera for travel.
 We also have a beginner guide to DSLR cameras.

 - A guide to neutral density filters, cold weather photography and tips for taking pictures of stars

 - A Beginners’ Guide to Improving your Travel Photos